Vacancies

 Candidates will be selected with reference to their ability to contribute to the intellectual, educational, and social life of the College.
 The College is committed to diversity and inclusion and welcomes applicants from all backgrounds.

 The appointment of a College Research Associate will be coterminous with the postdoctoral award held at the University of Cambridge or associated research institution.
-Appointment as a College Research Associate is normally for three years in the first instance (provided that postdoctoral status and funding remains in place), and Research Associates may apply after the initial three years for reappointment to a term specified by the Research Committee of Homerton College Council.
+Appointment as a College Research Associate is normally for up to three years in the first instance (provided that postdoctoral status and funding remains in place), and Research Associates may apply after the initial three years for reappointment to a term specified by the Research Committee of Homerton College Council.

 Various College benefits are offered, including meals, involvement in College research events, the opportunity to receive training in undergraduate teaching or tutoring, and to become involved in Homerton Changemakers.